espressomd/espresso/doc/sphinx/analysis.rst

 Chain radial distribution function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-analyze rdfchain
+:meth:`espressomd.analyze.Analysis.rdfchain`

 Returns three radial distribution functions (rdf) for the chains.
 The first rdf is calculated for monomers belonging to different chains, the second rdf is for the centers of mass of the chains and the third one is the distribution of the closest distances between the chains (the shortest monomer-monomer distances).
-The distance range is given by and and it is divided into equidistant bins.

-{ { } }

 .. _Mean square displacement of chains: